Lancashire Teaching Hospitals NHS Foundation Trust

 Lancashire Teaching Hospitals NHS Foundation Trust is one of the United Kingdom's NHS Foundation Trusts.
 It provides healthcare for people in the Preston area and surrounding area in northwest England.
 The trust runs Royal Preston Hospital on the northern outskirts of the city in the Fulwood area and Chorley and South Ribble Hospital.

 Trust

 Besides being a major healthcare services provider to over 350,000 people the Foundation Trust also provides clinical education for Trust Staff and external delegates under the brand of "The Health Academy" in addition to teaching for medical students from the University of Manchester and University of St Andrews.
-Both Chorley and Preston Hospitals also provide training for student nurses from the University of Central Lancashire.
+Both Chorley and Preston Hospitals also provide training for student nurses from the University of Lancashire.
 In January 2015, the Trust started an arrangement to train 50 nurses a year at the University of Bolton who will be guaranteed jobs at the Trust.
 Their studies will be funded by Student loans.

 The Trust is also involved in the education and training of Diagnostic Radiography undergraduates, from the University of Cumbria.

 The Trust uses the Single Transferable Vote voting system to elect its Members' Council.